VinGarcia/ksql/README.md

 This ORM was created to be used by any developer efficiently and safely.
 The goals were:

-- It should be easy to use
+- To be easy to use
-- It should be hard to make mistakes
+- To be hard to make mistakes
-- It should have a small API so it's easy to learn
+- To have a small API so it's easy to learn
-- It should be easy to mock and test (very easy)
+- To be easy to mock and test (very easy)
-- It should be above all readable.
+- To be above all readable.

 **Supported Drivers:**